Salisbury Steak Meatballs

 For the whipped potatoes

 • Add the peeled and chopped potatoes to a large pot and fill with water, covering the potatoes with about an extra inch of water.
-Bring to a boil and continue to cook until the potatoes are fork tender about 15-20 minutes).
+Bring to a boil and then lower the temperature to medium and continue to cook until the potatoes are fork tender about 15-20 minutes).

-• Drain potatoes and add to the bowl of a stand mixer fitted with whip attachment.
-Add the butter and begin to whip on low speed, slowly adding the milk.
+• Add the butter and begin to whip on low speed, slowly adding the milk.
 Once the milk is added, increase speed and whip on high until the potatoes are nice and smooth.
 You may need to stop the machine and scrape the sides of the bowl to ensure all of the potatoes are whipped.
 Add more milk if needed.

 • Season with salt to taste.